Sudhir Chaudhary: Allegations against Mahua Moitra

-Chaudhary accused Trinamool MP Mahua Moitra of plagiarising speech of Truman Longman pointing out early signs of fascism in India while both Longman and Moitra later denied plagiarising the speech.
-Mahua Moitra filed criminal defamation case against Sudhir Chaudhary after which Chaudhary on his daily prime time show accepted that only a part of Mahua Moitra's speech was broadcast and showed his regrets.
+Chaudhary accused Trinamool MP Mahua Moitra of plagiarizing American journalist Martin Longman, who pointed out the early signs of fascism in India; however, both Longman and Moitra later denied such accusations.
+Mahua Moitra filed a criminal defamation case against Sudhir Chaudhary, after which Chaudhary, on his daily prime time show, accepted that only a part of Mahua Moitra's speech was broadcast and showed his regrets.
 Zee Media also filed a defamation case against her for calling it 'chor' and 'paid' news.

 Accusations of Islamophobia

 On 10 April 2020, on Zee News, Chaudhary (according to Al Jazeera) openly accused Muslims of impeding India's coronavirus war.
 Chaudhary said on his show DNA that the "Tablighi Jamaat betrayed the nation."

-In May 2020, Kerala Police filed a first information report against Chaudhary for his March 11 broadcast of DNA, in which Chaudhary discusses the "types of jihads", which were criticized as Islamophobic.
+In May 2020, Kerala Police filed a first information report against Chaudhary for his 11 March broadcast of DNA, in which Chaudhary discussed the "types of jihads," which were criticized as Islamophobic.